andreacremaschi/Syphon1394/README.md

 > Currently only RGB8, MONO8, MONO16, YUV422 video modes are supported.
 If you need support for some other video modes or for Format7 get in touch opening an issue.

-## Supported cameras
+## System requirements

-Any IIDC/DCAM-compliant Firewire camera (see the [compatibility list on dc1394's website](http://damien.douxchamps.net/ieee1394/cameras/)).
+OSX 10.8 and later and any IIDC/DCAM-compliant Firewire camera (see the [compatibility list on dc1394's website](http://damien.douxchamps.net/ieee1394/cameras/)).

 Tested cameras:
 - AVT Guppy PRO F125B.